jbkinney/logomaker/docs/examples.rst

 --------------------------------------------

-We demonstrate an enrichment logo representing the effects mutations have on replication efficiency within the ARS1 replication origin of S. cerevisiae .
+We demonstrate an enrichment logo representing the effects mutations have on replication efficiency within the ARS1 replication origin of S. cerevisiae.
 These data (unpublished) were collected by Justin B. Kinney from a mutARS-seq experiment analogous to the one reported by [#Liachko2013]_.
 We use the function *highlight_position_range* to highlight a range of positions indicating the A (lightcyan), the B1 (honeydew), B2 (lavenderblush) elements for the ARS.